Television in Spain: 1950s

-Analog free-to-air terrestrial black and white television began on 28 October 1956 in Spain.
-Televisión Española (TVE) launched the very first regular television channel (now La 1), which operated alone until 15 November 1966, when TVE launched a second channel (now La 2).
+1960s

+Massiel's victory at the 1968 Eurovision Song Contest resulted in TVE hosting the festival the subsequent year, which led to investments in equipment for conducting color transmissions.

+On 15 December 1960, the wedding of Baudouin of Belgium and Fabiola de Mora y Aragón marked the first time that TVE broadcast live content produced by a foreign country, demonstrating its integration into the European Broadcasting Union.
+The Prado del Rey Studios were officially inaugurated on 18 July 1964 to replace the Paseo de la Habana headquarters in Madrid, with the new studios being nearly three times larger than the original ones.

+During this decade, TVE expanded its broadcasts to the rest of peninsular Spain.
 TVE also launched two regional channels that operated autonomously by its territorial production centers as they had no television link with peninsular Spain: TVE Canarias was launched on 12 February 1964 in the Canary Islands, and operated autonomously until 25 April 1971 when connected to the main channel; and TVE Guinea was launched on 20 July 1968 in the autonomous region of Equatorial Guinea, and closed shortly after the country declared independence on 12 October 1968.

+On 1 January 1965, test broadcasts began for TVE’s second channel, La 2, which officially launched on 15 November 1966.
+Named UHF at the time, it was a channel with a smaller audience, focused on areas such as culture, sports, and music.

+The first color broadcast took place during the 1969 Eurovision Song Contest, held in Madrid following Spain’s victory the previous year.
+Nevertheless, the majority of Spain’s television sets at the time, still fairly limited in number, lacked the capability to receive color broadcasts.

+1970s

-TVE started regular colour transmissions in 1972 after two years of test transmissions, with all programming transmitted in color in 1977, and colour commercials starting in 1978.
+TVE started regular colour transmissions in 1972 after over two years of test transmissions, with all programming transmitted in color in 1977, and colour commercials starting in 1978.

+1980s

 These were the only authorized television channels in Spain, as TVE held a monopoly on television broadcasting, until the first regional public television channel was launched on 16 February 1983, when Euskal Telebista started broadcasting in the Basque Country.
 It was followed on 11 September 1983 by TV3 in Catalonia, on 24 July 1985 by Televisión de Galicia (TVG) in Galicia, on 28 February 1989 by Canal Sur in Andalusia, on 2 May 1989 by Telemadrid in Madrid and on 9 October 1989 by Canal Nou in the Valencian Community.
 The full liberalization of television with the law of 1989 permitted the establishment of private commercial channels.